Ear tag: Overview

-An ear tag usually carries an Animal Identification Number (AIN) or code for the animal, or for its herd or flock.
+An ear tag usually carries an Animal Identification Number (AIN) or code for the animal, or for its herd, flock, or pack.
 Non electronic ear tags may be simply handwritten for the convenience of the farmer (these are known as "management tags").
 Alternatively this identification number (ID) may be assigned by an organisation which is a not-for-profit organisation owned by cattle, sheep, goat and pig producers and funded by a levy on livestock sales with government input; an example is the Meat and Livestock Association (MLA) of Australia.
 Electronic tags may also show other information about the animal, including other related identification numbers; such as the Property Identification Code (PIC) for the properties the animals have been located.
 Depending on jurisdiction, the movement of certain species of livestock (primarily cattle, goats, sheep and pigs) must be recorded in the online database within 24 hours of the movement; and include the PICs of the properties the animals are travelling between.